HOME Back to YOUR CHILD'S BEHAVIOUR FAQ page

 • tend to whine or complain

-• often need a lot of reassurance and sometimes
+• often need a lot of reassurance

 • tend not to have or not keep friends

-• but has very low self-esteem and is usually very unhappy
+• the child usually has very low self-esteem and is unhappy much of the time

 Warwick is almost always successful but the speed/ease of change can (strangely) often be in reverse proportion to the difficulty because:-

-the parents are to what needs to be done the quicker/easier it is
+the more distress the behaviour causes - the more committed the parents are to what needs to be done the quicker/easier it is for Warwick to help them change the behaviour.

 The intervention usually lasts around 10 weeks but can be shorter or longer, he works until the job is done.